shockscript/spec/src/overview.md

 # Overview

-ShockScript is a strongly typed, multi-paradigm scripting language, dialect of the nonexistent fourth edition of ECMAScript.
+ShockScript is a strongly typed, multi-paradigm scripting language, dialect of the nonexistent ECMAScript 4th edition.

 > **Note**: The document is a work in progress, and may lack content.